 - Do I tap on West Coast Express?

 Eligible students are SUVCC members, those who pay Student Union fees, and fit within the following categories:

-- Students in Adult Basic Education and English as an Additional Language (includes LINC and ESL Pathways) for 12 hours/week or more, or are
+- Students in Adult Basic Education and English as an Additional Language (includes LINC and ESL Pathways), subject to a minimum number of course credits/hours